thomas-mol/jordle/README.md

 # Jordle

 Jordle is a one-page Wordle clone built with HTML, CSS, and TypeScript.
 It provides a smooth and responsive gameplay experience without requiring a backend.
-The game grid is dynamically rendered using `<div>` elements for a clean and accessible design.

 ## Features
 - 🟩 Simple, lightweight, and fast